gsolecki/screen-board/docs/developers/DEPLOYMENT_UPDATE.md

 ### For Users
 - Clear visibility that the app is live and deployed
-- Direct link to try the application
+- Direct link to try the application at custom domain (chiqchic.com)
 - Understanding of why direct file opening doesn't work
+- Professional custom domain with SSL/TLS security

 ### For Developers
 - Complete deployment guide for multiple platforms